CierraHawk/DoggyDatingDeluxe1/README.md

 **Flow Navigation** (Screen to Screen)
-* Log-in -> Account creation if no log in is available
+* Log-in -> Account creation if no login is available
 * Profile -> Text field to be modified.
 * Location ->